PatrickPoeschke/Card-Game-Harlequin-Skat/README.md

 * "French deck with German colors" for good visibilty of cards (spades are green, diamonds are yellow)
 * 3 difficulty levels for CPU:
 On standard difficulty the computer is practically indistinguishable from a real human player. + an easier + a harder difficulty

-New Features of version 4.0:
+NEW FEATURES OF VERSION 4.0:
 * full screen mode (scalable to all screen resolutions)
 * new look: most important cards, the jacks, stand out more
 * improoved AI